AngelaShalenko/projectjune/README.md

 2. class name .main-nav
 Formats navigation links: text color, padding, case, etc

+3. class name .content
+To add border styling to columns for use in media queries

+4. class name .main-content
+To format and flex the main content section of the page

+5. class name .main-footer
+To format footer

 Custom JavaScript Functions
-The javascript functions I created are:
+The javascript function(s) I created are:

-1. function name ex( animate() )
-.. what function does ex( animate() is used to move the elements in the info div across the screen)
+1. function is toggling the Instructor Bio info when button is clicked
+$("button").click(function(){
+    $("#bio").toggle();
+});